tfgg/magres-format/source/tutorial_getting_started.rst

 >>> unzip master.zip
 >>> cd magres-format-master

-Now you run setup.py to install the module and associated scripts.
+Now run setup.py to install the module and associated scripts.
 If you want to install it system wide, run

 >>> sudo python setup.py install